lg/osrun/README.md

 # osrun

 A docker container to run Windows commands and processes.
 On first run it will generate a Windows 11 ISO and run a VM to install it and create a system snapshot.
-On subsequent runs it will use the existing cached VM image.
+On subsequent runs it will use the existing cached VM image to run the command passed in. noVNC is available on port 8000 (when forwarded via Docker) to view the VM's display.

 ## Usage